 Unsuccessful applicants will be also notified by mail on or about the end of March.
 Unsuccessful applicants who wish to apply again in the future must submit a fresh application and address items 1 to 5.

-We will be accepting applications for Project MATCH 2016 from Monday November 2, 2015.
 Please do not submit your application prior to that date as it will not be accepted.
-All application materials (see 1-5 above) must be received (hand delivered or by mail, no faxes or emails) at the address below by 11:59 pm, Monday February 15, 2016.
+All application materials (see 1-5 above) must be received (hand delivered or by mail, no faxes or emails) at the address below by 11:59 pm, Monday, February 15, 2016.

 Los Angeles Community College District